jduckett95/misc-pocket-patches/README.md

 ## Pokémon Crystal

-This patch converts the English ROM of Pokémon Crystal to `.pocket` format.
+This patch converts the USA/Europe ROM of Pokémon Crystal to `.pocket` format.
 A patch is available for the original release and the first revision.

 This patch was created by **[Zhuowei Zhang](https://twitter.com/Zhuowei)** and is hosted on their Google Drive account.